Alex1161/OD-TP2/README.md

 ## Description

 This was a project where different machine learning models were used to predict a boolean variable.
-This dataset is about who will come back to watch a movie.
+This dataset is about who would go to watch a movie's sequel.

 ## Links